saltyorg/docs/docs/sandbox/apps/notifiarr.md

 ### Snapshot Feature Support

-1. Add the following to your Inventory file to enable Privileged mode to Notifiarr and allow it access to system information
+1. Add the following to your Inventory file to enable Privileged mode for Notifiarr and allow it access to system information

      ```yaml
      notifiarr_privileged: true